diogohideo/commands_tips/README.md

 # commands_tips
-Tip for commands used in Unix and Windows
+Tip & sintax command used in Unix and Windows

 # Table of Contents
 [Openshift](#openshift)

 <a name="openshift" />

 ## Openshift

 * login